maubanel/GMS2-Action-Adventure-Game/player-anim/README.md

 ##### `Step 17.`\|`TDAAG`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond:

-Now to make this constant we need to add some logic.
+Now to make a second key press work is to add some logic.
 In the horizontal axis:

 1. Check to see if a horizontal button is pressed and vertical button is not.
 2. Or check to see if a horizontal button is pressed and it is the last button pressed (so pressed more recently than a vertical button)